 The battery adapter clips to the terminals on the battery.
 The inverter then plugs into the adapter and the cords from each of the lights are plugged into the inverter.
 Our inverter only had 2 outlets, so we also used an extension cord to allow us to plug in 3 cords.

 As mentioned earlier, the amp hour rating measures the battery’s capacity.
 To determine the amp hours needed the formula is (amp hours = amps used x hours).
 Our multi-meter helped us determine that our system is using just shy of 9 amps.
 So based on the formula we should be able to get about 14 hours out of our battery.
 To help maintain the life of our battery and to keep the recharge time quicker, we chose to run our test for 8 hours.

 Our 8 hours test ran over a 6-day period.
 We always started with a fully charged battery and ran 3 sets of track lighting each with 2-14watt Par30 LED bulbs for a total of 6 bulbs.

 On the first 2 days, we connected the lights to a fully charged battery and monitored the voltage every hour.
 The voltage ranged from 13.7 volts in the beginning to 12.3 8 hours later.
 At the end of the 8 hours, we connected our automatic charger to the battery and allowed it to fully recharge, usually overnight.
 The system ran perfectly for these 8-hour test periods.

-The third day we wanted to simulate traveling to an art show.
+On the third day we wanted to simulate traveling to an art show.
 The battery was fully charged on Friday morning, but we waited until Monday morning (72 hours later) to plug the lights back in.
-The results were the same, 8-hours with no problems.
+Again, the results were the same, 8-hours with no problems.